cfjedimaster/raymondcamden2018/_posts/2018/12/13/2018-12-13-using-alexa-to-mess-with-your-kids-because-why-not.md

 	Is Weston on the naughty list?
 	Is Jane on the nice list?

 In all four examples, only two things changed - the name of the child and the type of list.
 Let's talk about names.
 As a programmer, do I have to specify what names are?
 Nope!
-Alexa supports a crap ton of built in slot types that match various different types of words, including names.
+Alexa supports a crap ton of built-in slot types that match various different types of words, including names.
 You simply set up your skill to listen for a particular type of slot and Alexa will handle figuring it out.
 Your code then simply gets a name.

 What's *really* cool about this is that if you use a date slot, it will convert stuff like "tomorrow", "next Monday", etc, into real date objects.
 It really makes your code a heck of a lot simpler.

 You can see all the different slot types at the [reference docs](https://developer.amazon.com/docs/custom-skills/slot-type-reference.html) but just know that nearly every "broad" category of variable has already been covered and is ready for you to use.

 What about naughty and nice?
-For cases where Alexa doesn't have a built in slot, you can simply create a custom one and list out the options.
+For cases where Alexa doesn't have a built-in slot, you can simply create a custom one and list out the options.
 Mine only had two so it wasn't difficult to do.
-Here is a screen shot from the Alexa developer console - you can see my two slots here, each with a name and type.
+Here is a screenshot from the Alexa developer console - you can see my two slots here, each with a name and type.

 <img src="https://static.raymondcamden.com/images/2018/12/sl1.jpg" alt="Alexa Slot Types developer console" class="imgborder imgcenter">

 After defining my slots, I can then use them in my sample utterances.
 Remember that a skill has intents, which are the broad ways of talking to it, and the sample utterances describe those intents.
-My skill only has one intent (ignoring the built in ones), so I simply added that one intent and wrote a set of utterances.
+My skill only has one intent (ignoring the built-in ones), so I simply added that one intent and wrote a set of utterances.

 <img src="https://static.raymondcamden.com/images/2018/12/sl2.jpg" alt="My intent showing sample utterances" class="imgborder imgcenter">